-- Participants must be allowed to retain their Subscription if they relocate within their utility service territory. - Clear terms and instructions for relocation must be provided, including how adjustments may be made to the Subscription in the event that the Participant's new site uses less electricity annually than the Subscription generates. - Project Managers may not charge a fee if a Participant relocates and there is no change to the size of their Subscription.
+- Clear terms and instructions for relocation must be provided, including how adjustments may be made to the Subscription in the event that the Participant's new site uses less electricity annually than the Subscription generates. - Project Managers may not charge a fee if a Participant relocates and there is no change to the size of its Subscription.
 Fees associated with changing the size of a Subscription (whether due to relocation or otherwise) are addressed below.